 - i.
-Will maintain a national list of Individuals and Company (including equipment available) Volunteers - ii.
+Will maintain a national list of Individuals and Company (including-systems-available) Volunteers - ii.
 Annually confirms that volunteers are still available for active work - iii.
 Annually recruit and train volunteers - iv.
 Annually passes volunteers contact details (in a manner that can be sorted as required) to S+SNZ Regional Coordinators, and S+SNZ Councilors responsible - v.
 Promotes S+SNZ Resilience expertise to Professional Links - vi.
-Builds relationships with national bodies (NMEA) - In an emergency Receives instruction/requests from CIMS Controller or Operations Communicates with Agencies (LINZ) Receives instruction/requests from S+SNZ Regional coordinators on scene, or in the absence/unavailability of National office from the S+SNZ Councilor responsible
+Builds relationships with national bodies (NMEA).